 The Help Desk hours are Monday – Friday, 8:00 a.m. – 9:00 p.m.
 EST, and Saturday and Sunday, 12:00 p.m. – 5:00 p.m.
 EST. We will do our best to get your questions answered as soon as possible.

 You can create an account by clicking Sign In and then clicking the Sign Up button.
 When registering if you find your email address already has an account associated with it, click the “Forgot Password” link on the Sign In page to reset your password.

 Memberships are handled by each organization.
 Please contact the organization you are a member of to resolve the issue.

 If you cannot download or print your certificate, please take the following steps:

-- Submit a request to the SafeSport Help Desk; and
+Submit a request to the SafeSport Help Desk at Learning Services & Support; and

 - Take a screen shot of your completed training for your records and submit the screen shot directly to your national governing body.

 Access codes are provided by each organization.
 Please contact the organization you are a member of to obtain an access code.

 Please contact the National Governing Body for your sport.
 They are responsible for informing their Participants of ongoing training requirements.
 As a general rule, training completed on the previous system in 2017, prior to the new system launch, will be valid for one year.

 Sometimes this may be caused by a slow or intermittent internet connection.
 In some rare cases the videos may be blocked by your network administrator.
 This sometimes happens in corporate, educational, and government settings.
 In order to view videos you will need to access them from another location.